oehf/ipf/src/site/markdown/index.md

 | [OSGi Support]                                  | Enables the deployment of IPF modules (bundles) to OSGi platforms.
 IPF service bundles register platform services at the OSGi service registry for consumption by IPF applications

+## Migration

+IPF 3.x is not fully backwards-compatible with IPF 2.x.
+Read the [Migration Instructions] for how to migrate a IPF 2.x-based integration solution.

 ## Contribute

-[Contribute][contribute] by reporting issues, suggesting new features, or forking the Git repository on [GitHub][ipf-github] and provide some good pull requests!
+[Contribute][development] by reporting issues, suggesting new features, or forking the Git repository on [GitHub][ipf-github] and provide some good pull requests!